Withlacoochee River 1A

 University of Florida Vertebrate Fossil Locality MR060

-Age: early Pleistocene Epoch; later half of Blancan Land Mammal Age.
-About 1.9 to 2.2 million years old (Hulbert, 2010).
+- Early Pleistocene Epoch; later half of Blancan Land Mammal Age

-Geology: fossils derive from a sandy gray clay filling shallow depressions and crevises in an irregular limestone surface.
+Fossils derive from a sandy gray clay filling shallow depressions and crevices in an irregular limestone surface.

-Excavation History and Methods: Discovered by Aaron Gipson in 1995.
-Collected by A. Gipson, D. Gibson, and friends and relatives between 1995 and 2012 (collecting still on-going as water conditions permit).
+Discovered by Aaron Gipson in 1995.
+Collected by A. Gipson, Dawn Gibson, and friends and relatives between 1995 and 2014 (collecting still on-going as water conditions permit).
 Specimens donated to the Florida Museum of Natural History.
 Additional collecting by A. Gipson, D. Gibson, and Florida Museum of Natural History field crews in the spring of 2009 and 2011, including large samples of matrix for screenwashing (diver in Figure 1 is collecting in situ clay from a limestone depression).
-About 2,000 cataloged specimens in the Florida Museum of Natural History collection, along with a backlog of about 1000 unidentified specimens.
+About 2,100 cataloged specimens in the Florida Museum of Natural History collection, along with a backlog of about 1000 unidentified specimens.

 Figure 2.
 Withlacoochee River 1A locality.